-To ensure that these objectives are met, a lender might seek the appointment of a receiver as soon as a commercial mortgage loan goes into default.
+To ensure that these objectives are met, a lender might seek the appointment of a "receiver" as soon as a commercial mortgage loan goes into default.

-A receiver is an unbiased third party that the court appoints to protect the property from damage or lost rental income.
+A "receiver" is an unbiased third party that the court appoints to protect the property from damage or lost rental income.

 The receivership process ordinarily begins when a commercial property owner goes into default.
 The lender submits a petition to the court to appoint a receiver either before an action to foreclose or concurrently with the foreclosure.

 The court-appointed receiver is then responsible for managing the property until the foreclosure is complete.
 Once appointed, the receiver is generally able to:

 Furthermore, the duties of the receiver include:

 The main reason a lender might want a receiver is because, once appointed, the receiver (rather than the borrower) manages the income-producing commercial property.
-Having a receiver reduces the risks of rent skimming and waste.
+Having a receiver reduces the risks of "rent skimming" and "waste."

-Rent skimming is the use of rental income for a purpose other than paying the mortgage or maintaining the property.
+"Rent skimming" is the use of rental income for a purpose other than paying the mortgage or maintaining the property.

-Waste is the unreasonable or improper use of property that damages the value of the property or allowing the property to deteriorate to the point of neglect and decay.
+"Waste" is the unreasonable or improper use of property that damages the value of the property or allowing the property to deteriorate to the point of neglect and decay.

 If you're a commercial property owner facing foreclosure, it's important to keep in mind that a foreclosure involves many legal intricacies.
 It might be beneficial to employ the services of a qualified attorney to help you through the process and ensure that you fully understand your rights under the law.